Battle of Moore's Creek Bridge: British recruiting

+On January 3, 1776, Martin learned that an expedition of more than 2,000 troops under the command of General Henry Clinton was planned for the southern colonies and that their arrival was expected in mid-February.
+He sent word to the recruiters that he expected them to deliver recruits to the coast by February 15 and dispatched Alexander Mclean to Cross Creek (present-day Fayetteville) to coordinate activities in that area.
+Mclean optimistically reported to Martin that he would raise and equip 5,000 Regulators and 1,000 Scots.

-In a meeting of Scottish and Regulator leaders at Cross Creek on February 5, the Scots wanted to wait until the British troops arrived before mustering, while the Regulators wanted to move immediately.
-The views of the latter prevailed, particularly since they claimed to be able to raise 5,000 men, while the Gaels expected to raise only 700-800.
-When Loyalist forces gathered in Cross Creek on February 15, 1776, they numbered about 3,500 men.
+In a meeting of Scots and Regulator leaders at Cross Creek on February 5, there was disagreement on how to proceed.
+The Scots wanted to wait until the British troops had arrived before mustering, while the Regulators wanted to move immediately.
+The views of the latter prevailed since they claimed to be able to raise 5,000 men, while the Scots believed they would only raise 700 to 800.
+When the forces mustered on February 15, there were about 3,500 men, but the number rapidly dwindled over the next few days.
+Many men had expected to be met and escorted by British troops and did not relish the possibility of fighting to the coast.
+When they marched three days later, Brigadier General Donald MacDonald led between 1,400 and 1,600 men, predominantly Scots.
+This number was further reduced over the coming days as more men deserted the column.

-According to J.P.
-MacLean, "When the day came, the Highlanders were seen coming from near and from far, from the wide plantations on the river bottoms, and from the rude cabins in the depths of the lonely pine forests, with broadswords at their side, in tartan garments and feather bonnet, and keeping step to the shrill music of the bag-pipe.
-There came, first of all, Clan MacDonald with Clan MacLeod near at hand, with lesser numbers of Clan MacKenzie, Clan Macrae, Clan MacLean, Clan MacKay, Clan MacLachlan, and still others - variously estimated at fifteen hundred to three thousand, including about two hundred others, principally Regulators.
-However, all who were capable of bearing arms did not respond to the summons, for some would not engage in a cause where their traditions and affections had no part.
-Many of them hid in the swamps and in the forests."

-According to tradition, as the Loyalist Gaels gathered around the Royal Standard in the Public Square of Cross Creek, the formerly Jacobite heroine Flora MacDonald, "made to them an address in their own Gaelic tongue that excited them to the highest pitch of warlike enthusiasm", a tradition known among the Highland clans as a, "brosnachadh-catha" or an, "incitement to battle."

-Despite Flora MacDonald's speech, however, the number of Loyalists dwindled rapidly over the next few days.
-Many of the Gaels had been promised that they would be met and escorted by British Army troops and did not favor having to fight all the way to the coast.
-When they marched from Cross Creek on February 18, 1776, Brigadier General Donald MacDonald led between 1,400 and 1,600 men, predominantly Scottish Gaels.
-This number was further reduced over the coming days as more and more men deserted the column.

 Revolutionary reaction

 Meanwhile, word of the Cross Creek muster reached the Patriots of the North Carolina Provincial Congress just a few days after it happened.
 The colonies were broadly prosperous on the eve of the American Revolution.
-Pursuant to resolutions of the Second Continental Congress, the provincial congress had raised the 1st North Carolina Regiment of the Continental Army in fall 1775, and given command to Colonel James Moore.
-Local committees of safety in Wilmington and New Bern also had active militia units, led by Alexander Lillington and Richard Caswell respectively.
+Under resolutions of the Second Continental Congress, the provincial congress had raised the 1st North Carolina Regiment of the Continental Army in fall 1775 and given the command to Colonel James Moore.
+Local committees of safety in Wilmington and New Bern also had active militia units led by Alexander Lillington and Richard Caswell, respectively.
 On February 15, the Provincial Congress' militia force began to mobilize.